Bill

 AI Summary

-This bill addresses potential conflicts of interest in investigating in-custody deaths in California counties where the sheriff and coroner offices are combined.
-Starting January 1, 2027, in counties with merged sheriff-coroner offices, the sheriff-coroner will be prohibited from determining the circumstances, manner, and cause of death for in-custody deaths.
-Instead, they must contract with another county's independent coroner's office, a medical examiner's office, or a third-party medical examination provider that is completely separate from the sheriff's office.
-An "in-custody death" is broadly defined to include deaths of individuals who are detained, arrested, en route to incarceration, or in municipal, county, state, federal, or immigration detention facilities.
-The county board of supervisors must annually select and enter into a service agreement with an independent medical examiner or coroner's office, and the findings of such investigations must be delivered to the sheriff-coroner, district attorney, county health officer, board of supervisors, and the decedent's next of kin.
-The Legislature notes that 48 out of 58 California counties currently have combined sheriff-coroner offices, which creates a potential conflict of interest in investigating deaths involving law enforcement, and therefore seeks to ensure the independence and integrity of autopsy investigations.
+This bill enacts the Forensic Accountability, Custodial Transparency, and Safety (FACTS) Act of 2025, which addresses potential conflicts of interest in investigating in-custody deaths in counties where the sheriff and coroner offices are combined.
+Starting January 1, 2027, in such counties, the sheriff-coroner will be prohibited from determining the circumstances, manner, and cause of death for in-custody deaths.
+Instead, the county must contract with either independent coroner offices from other counties, medical examiners, or private third-party medical examination providers who are completely separate from the sheriff's office to conduct these investigations.
+The bill defines "in-custody death" broadly, including deaths of people who are detained, arrested, in transit to detention, or incarcerated in municipal, county, state, federal, or immigration facilities.
+The county board of supervisors must annually enter into service agreements with these independent medical examination providers, and any contracted third-party provider cannot conduct medical examinations for non-in-custody death cases during their service agreement.
+The findings of these independent investigations must be delivered to the sheriff-coroner, district attorney, county health officer, board of supervisors, and the decedent's next of kin.
+The Legislature notes that 48 out of 58 California counties have consolidated sheriff and coroner offices, creating potential conflicts of interest, and therefore considers this bill a matter of statewide concern.

 Committee Categories